-As a bit of loss leadership I did some websites for free and got myself noticed by some Conservatives.
-I was called up one day by Tim Montgomerie and asked to come and talk about some work.
+By 2005 I had decided to try starting my own business.
+As a bit of loss leadership I did some websites for free and got myself noticed by some prominent Conservatives.
+I was called up one day by Tim Montgomerie, the then-editor of ConservativeHome, and asked to come and talk about some work.
 I arrived in London and must have made a good impression.
 I was offered an opportunity to help him build up a firm who offered web services to candidates and associations.
-It was not mean to be however, particularly as the 18 Doughty Street project took up increasing amounts of our time.
+It was not meant to be however, particularly as the 18 Doughty Street web TV project took up increasing amounts of our time.

 By 2007 I had been shortlisted by the New Statesman magazine in their Young Innovator category for my work at on the 18 Doughty Street project.
 I was invited to apply for a role at Conservative Central Office, but declined to apply.
 Frankly, I panicked.
-At the time it felt like I had come such a long way from such a dark and lowly place.
-Here I was without a degree, no professional background and no connections being invited to apply to work at one of the finest offices in the land.
+At the time it felt like I had come such a long way from such a lowly place.
+Here I was without a degree, no professional background as such and no connections, being invited to apply to work at one of the most well-known offices in the land.
 Instead I stuck with 18 Doughty Street until its ultimate collapse and returned to Coventry shortly thereafter where I took up work with Peugeot as a web developer on a temporary contract.

 What followed was some tough times, but also some of my best times.
 I was fortunate to get back into the Learning & Skills Council, which then evolved into the Skills Funding Agency.
 However, by 2012 the new government was cracking down on contractors like me and the writing was on the wall.
 I moved on and took up a job with SCC in Birmingham.
 Around the same time I was developing a relationship with the woman who would become my wife and mother to our daughter born in 2012.